tuckervento/usTwo/README.md

 usTwo
 =====

-usTwo is meant to be a replacement for Avocado, designed to be used by myself and my girlfriend.
+usTwo is a private 2-way messaging app, expandable to multiple people with a few additions.
+Also includes a calendar and shared lists.
+Originally designed to be used by me and my girlfriend.